dougeby/IntuneDocs/intune/windows-enroll.md

 |----------|---------------|---------------|---|
 |CNAME|EnterpriseEnrollment.company_domain.com|EnterpriseEnrollment-s.manage.microsoft.com| 1 hour|

 If you have more than one UPN suffix, you need to create one CNAME for each domain name and point each one to EnterpriseEnrollment-s.manage.microsoft.com.
-For example, if users at Contoso use name@contoso.com, but also use name@us.contoso.com, and name@eu.constoso.com as their email/UPN, the Contoso DNS admin would need to create the following CNAMEs.
+If users at Contoso use name@contoso.com, but also use name@us.contoso.com, and name@eu.constoso.com as their email/UPN, the Contoso DNS admin should create the following CNAMEs:

 |Type|Host name|Points to|TTL|
 |----------|---------------|---------------|---|